What is the Consolidation Method?

 As can be seen above, the elimination adjustment is necessary so as not to overstate the consolidated balance sheet.
 If the elimination adjustment were not made, the consolidated assets of both companies would total 30,000,000, which is not true, as money was simply moved between the two companies.
 In other words, not making the elimination adjustment would result in a false creation of value.

 When an investor does not exercise effective control of the company it invests in, the investor may possess a minority interest in the company.
 Depending on the influence this minority interest holds, the investor may either account for the investment using the cost method or the equity method.

 The cost method records the investment as an asset and records dividends as income to the investor.
-The equity method records the investment as an asset, more specifically as an investment in associates or affiliates, and the investor accrues a proportionate share of the investee’s income.
+The equity method records the investment as an asset, more specifically as an investment in associates or affiliates, and the investor accrues their proportionate share of the investee’s income.
 This share is known as the “equity pick-up”.